jhobbsBSU/guest-sessions/slides/embracing-failure.md

 **Nielsen Norman Group**

 <!--
+Regardless of whether we look at the simpler definitions or those more grander in style, the common trait within these definitions is that creativity involves idea generation.

-As defined by the Nielsen Norman Group Ideation is the process of generating a broad set of ideas on a given topic with no attempt to judge or evaluate them
+Thus creativity is linked to the concept of 'Ideation', which is defined by the Nielsen Norman Group Ideation is the process of generating a broad set of ideas on a given topic with no attempt to judge or evaluate them
 -->
 ---